 Sky High Adventure Park

 As scared as I am of heights, I couldn’t pass up an opportunity to check out Sky High Adventure Park at Holiday Valley.
 My bestie, Sondra from Happy Healthy Hip Parenting, can always be counted on to push me past my fears.
 Our trip to Sky High Adventure Park was no different!
 Sky High Adventure Park takes guests up into the trees in a Climbing Forest.
-It’s an experience to have someone strap you into a harness, and then have someone else teach you how to use the Auto Belay system, so you’re safe on the color coded courses high up in the trees.
+It’s an experience having someone strap you into a harness, and then someone else teaches you how to use the Auto Belay system, so you’re safe on the color coded courses high up in the trees.

 Yellow is the easiest course, and sits 10 feet high off the ground.
 There’s a couple of yellow options, and since I’m November Sunflower, we did the Sunflower Course.
 After yellow, I believe it goes green, blue and then black.
 Black is for the wickedly fearless, and skilled, Climbing Forest pros!
 Yellow was about all I was able to push myself to do, and not have anxiety attacks!